betanight/summer_jam/SOFTWARE_ENGINEERS_GUIDE.md

 ```

 ## What the Responses Look Like 📝
+**Will need to update this with our CA locations instead of locations from all around the country**
 When you ask for the best route, you get something like:
 ```json
 {